-Believe it or not, LinkedIn's recent Workplace Learning Report found that employees at companies with that offer internal growth opportunities stay almost two times longer than those who don't.
+LinkedIn's 2021 Workplace Learning Report3 found that employees at companies that offer internal growth opportunities stay almost two times longer than those who don't.

-If you hire candidates for their attitude and willingness to learn and grow, you’ll soon find yourself with a workforce that's grown and evolved with your organization, rather than one that's unmotivated and unwilling to put in the hours needed to bring your organization's vision to life.
+Hire candidates for their attitude and willingness to learn and grow.
+You'll soon find yourself with a workforce that's set to grow and evolve with your organization rather than one that's unmotivated and unwilling to put in the hours needed to bring your organization's vision to life.

-If you can't find the right kind of employee for your physical office, don't forget about remote workers.
-According to Upwork’s 2021 Future Workforce Report, predications are that 40.7 million Americans will be fully remote in the next five years.
+If you can't find the right kind of employee for your physical office, don't forget about hiring remote workers.

 2. Set clear goals and expectations

-Second, it’s important to make sure your employees have clear work goals in place that both align with their long-term career aspirations as well as help the organization grow as a whole.
+Second, ensuring your employees have clear work goals that align with their long-term career aspirations and help the organization grow as a whole is essential.

-According to a Gallup survey, only 20% of employees are “actively engaged” at their jobs.
-The remaining 55% describe themselves as “not engaged” and 15% are “actively disengaged.”
+According to a Gallup survey4, only 20% of employees are “actively engaged” at their jobs.
+The remaining 55% describe themselves as “not engaged,” and 15% are “actively disengaged.”
 By setting clear goals with your employees, they'll have something to reach for, making them feel more personally invested in their work and excited to achieve a new milestone.

-When an employee and an organization are working toward a similar goal, the chances of the employee feeling connected to the organization and its mission increase, leading to a happy, productive workforce.
+When an employee and an organization work toward a similar goal, the chances of the employee feeling connected to the organization and its mission increase, leading to a happy, productive workforce.

-As an employer, it's your job to make sure to review your employees' goals with them regularly so they don't fall by the wayside, as well as actively support them so they can be successful.
+As an employer, it's your job to review your employees' goals with them regularly, so they don't fall by the wayside and actively support them so they can be successful.

 3. Communicate openly and often

-This next one might sound like a bit of a cliché, but effective communication really is key when it comes to making sure your employees feel safe and cared for at work.
-Your employees need to know that they can always come to you for anything they need to talk about.
+This next one might sound like a bit of a cliché, but effective communication is key to making sure your employees feel safe and cared for at work.
+Your employees need to know they can always come to you for anything they need to discuss.

-According to the SHRM and Globoforce Employee Recognition Report, 89% of HR leaders agree that ongoing peer feedback and check-ins are essential for successful outcomes at work.
+According to the SHRM and Globoforce Employee Recognition Report, 89% of HR leaders5 agree that ongoing peer feedback and check-ins are essential for successful outcomes at work.

 If you're not sure where to start, here are a few ideas of questions you can ask your employees:

-- What things are going well within the organization?
+- What is going well within the organization?

 - What are some areas we could improve on for organizational culture?